Judge restores protections for grizzly bears, blocking hunts

 - Debunking 5 viral rumors about Christine Blasey Ford, Kavanaugh’s accuser

+“Grizzly bear recovery should be viewed as a conservation success story,” Mead said in a statement.

+Pressure to lift protections and allow hunting has increased in recent years as the number of conflicts between bears and people increased.
+Most of those conflicts involve attacks on livestock but occasionally bears attack people, such as a Wyoming hunting guide killed earlier this month by a pair of grizzly bears.
-The ruling marks a victory for wildlife advocates and Native American tribes that sued when the Interior Department last year revoked federal protections for more than 700 grizzly bears living in and around Yellowstone National Park.

-Wildlife advocates argued that the animals face continued threats from climate change and loss of habitat.
+The ruling marks a victory for wildlife advocates and Native American tribes that sued when the Interior Department last year revoked federal protections.
+They argued that the animals face continued threats from climate change and loss of habitat.

-The grizzlies living in Yellowstone were classified as a threatened species in 1975, when the population numbered just 136 animals after most bears were killed off early last century.
+Tim Preso, an attorney with EarthJustice who represented many of the plaintiffs, said Christensen’s ruling made clear that the government had moved too hastily to remove protections because bears are absent from much of their historical range.

+“Putting the blinders on to everything other than Yellowstone grizzlies was illegal,” he said.
+“We tried to get them to put on the brakes, but they refused to do that.”

+U.S. Fish and Wildlife Service spokeswoman Jennifer Strickland said the agency was reviewing Monday’s ruling but stood behind its decision to lift protections.

-The U.S. Fish and Wildlife Service initially declared a successful recovery for the Yellowstone population in 2007, but a federal judge ordered protections to remain while wildlife officials studied whether the decline of a major food source — whitebark pine seeds — could threaten the bears’ survival.
+The agency initially declared a successful recovery for the Yellowstone population in 2007, but a federal judge ordered protections to remain while wildlife officials studied whether the decline of a major food source — whitebark pine seeds — could threaten the bears’ survival.

-The federal agency concluded last year it had addressed that and all other threats and said the grizzlies were no longer a threatened species requiring restrictive federal protections for them and their habitat.
+The Fish and Wildlife Service concluded last year it had addressed that and all other threats and said the grizzlies were no longer a threatened species requiring restrictive federal protections for them and their habitat.

 That decision turned management of the bears over to the states, which agreed on a plan that set hunting quotas based on the number of deaths each year to ensure the population stays above 600 animals.

-The Fish and Wildlife Service has been moving toward lifting federal protections for another group of about 1,000 bears living in Montana’s Glacier National Park and the Bob Marshall Wilderness, but it first wanted to see how Christensen ruled on the Yellowstone case.
+The federal agency has been moving toward lifting federal protections for another group of about 1,000 bears living in Montana’s Glacier National Park and the Bob Marshall Wilderness, but it first wanted to see how Christensen ruled on the Yellowstone case.

+Associated Press writers Matt Volz in Helena and Mead Gruver in Cheyenne, Wyoming contributed to this story.

 Follow Matthew Brown on Twitter at https://twitter.com/MatthewBrownAP .